microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 	- The students in the event that participate in squads of 3 to 5.
 	- Must join and participate in their squad's Teams channel (both local and remote What The Hacks will have Teams channels created for the squad).

-## What do you need to host a What The Hack event?

-- Hack Content - See "How To Author a WTH"
-- People
-	- "Lead Coach"
-	- Coaches
-	- Attendees
-- MS Teams
+### MS Teams
 - Hack designed for in-person & virtual.
 - We make heavy use of Microsoft Teams
 - Preparing for in-person or virtual is mostly the same.
 We'll call out differences later.

 ## Event Preparation